preludeorg/build/README.md

  To view a list of commands and detailed instructions on using the CLI - view the doc page here: https://docs.prelude.org/v2/docs/prelude-cli

+<h4>Prelude Service</h4>

+The Prelude CLI is designed to interact with any route on the Prelude Service API.

+The CLI is built on top of the Prelude SDK, a Python wrapper around the Prelude Service.
+The SDK contains the same functions (IAM, Build, Detect) as the CLI - but it also includes the actual REST API code too.

+There is also a JavaScript SDK available for integration into web applications.
+All SDK’s are open-source, made available on GitHub.
+The SDK can be used to build your own programmatic access to the Prelude Service.

+You can engage with these API endpoints manually (think cURL), semi-automated (through the CLI) or fully automated (through the Prelude SDK).